Shimenrock/shimenrock.github.io/_posts/2012-03-15-layout-header-image-vertical-ok.md

   - layout
 ---

 This post should display a **header image**, if the theme supports it.

 Non-square images can provide some unique styling issues.

-This post tests a horizontal header image.
+This post tests a vertical header image.